ariahuangnus/ALBEF/README.md

 --checkpoint [Pretrained checkpoint]</pre>

 ### VQA:
-1. Download VQA v2 dataset and Visual Genome dataset from the original websites.
+1. Download <a href='https://visualqa.org/download.html'>VQA v2</a> dataset and <a href='https://homes.cs.washington.edu/~ranjay/visualgenome/api.html'>Visual Genome</a> dataset from the original websites.
 2. Download and extract the provided dataset json files.
 3. In configs/VQA.yaml, set the paths for the json files and the image paths.
 4. Finetune the pre-trained checkpoint using 8 A100 GPUs: